-In our framing paper we set out ten discrete issues that we associated with barriers to investment in water infrastructure.
+n our framing paper 12, we set out ten discrete issues that we associated with barriers to investment in water infrastructure.
 The absence of an adequate typology of projects was one of those issues, and the purpose of this paper is to set the terms of reference for discussion, debate and engagement with informed stakeholders.

-In our view, the value or otherwise of this typology will eventually boil down to three questions.
+Excellent recommendations have already been published in this field.
+The value or otherwise of this typology will eventually boil down to three questions.
 First, does it help to lower the knowledge asymmetries that exist between projects and investors?
 Second, are there sustainable models to collect the information necessary, and to keep it up to date?
 Third, exactly what are the improved outcomes that can be credibly be attributed to using the framework?
+To answer those questions and to advance best practices on financing water infrastructure, an applied approach was taken, hereby seeking to engage an extensive network of stakeholders.
+Critical and constructive comments from all parties are welcome and desired.
+These inputs will determine if and how we can convert conceptual frameworks into an applied programme of change.